 The average menstrual cycle lasts 24 to 36 days.
 Day 1 of your cycle is the first day of your period and the beginning of the follicular phase

 During this phase, fluctuations in hormones (low estrogen) cause an increase in FSH levels (follicle stimulating hormone), which triggers follicles to grow in the ovary.
 Around 10-20 follicles start to develop, but only one (usually) will become an egg.

 For optimum fertility, the follicular phase needs 12-15 days in order for the selected follicle to grow and develop into a healthy egg to be ovulated and then fertilized.

 What happens if you ovulate too early in the follicular phase?

 If your follicular phase lasts 12-14 days, there is generally no reason to be concerned.
 However, if you chart your basal body temperature or use OPK’s, and know you’re ovulating on day 11 or earlier, the follicle may not have developed enough to be fertilized.
-At this point in the cycle, you may not have enough cervical mucous to move sperm to the fallopian tube to reach the egg.
+At this point in the cycle, you may not have enough friendly cervical mucus to move sperm to the fallopian tube to reach the egg.
 Additionally, your endometrial lining may not be sufficient to support the life of a fertilized egg.

 What causes early ovulation and a shortened follicular phase?

 Researchers are still learning about what causes early ovulation and a shortened follicular phase.
 In some cases, it appears to occur randomly.
 In others, it may be related to:

 - fluctuations in hormones caused by stress, or disruption in the hypothalamus and pituitary gland.
 High stress and problems in the hypothalamus and pituitary gland trigger a surge in luteinizing hormone (LH), causing the ovaries to release the egg before it’s mature.